bluegreen-labs/jungleweather/README.md

 - white table cloth as uniform background

 Try to find USB powered peripheral electronics to limit the number of power sockets required, and keep things tidy.

+## Introduction

+The Jungle Weather workflow relies on [template matching](https://en.wikipedia.org/wiki/Template_matching).
+This technique is commonly used in automatic form completion and matches an existing, empty, template with a completed form.
+Although most historical data isn't designed from the ground up for template matching we can leverage this technique to reduce the workload required during transcription.

+In particular, it addresses the issue of outlining locations in a table which contain data, and reducing the complexity of the transcription.
+As such the workflow will generate data which only presents one value at a time for transcription, limiting the chance of propagating errors in incomplete or corrupted series.
+At the same time this makes the task easier to complete in informal settings, on a cellphone or a tablet rather than a computer.

+Below you find an outline of the steps required to set up a successfull template matching routine using the code in this repository.
+Throughout this process I also assume a consistent naming convention in which data is grouped per site, or archival id and delimited using underscores.
+All images are therefore structured: `archive-id_scan-nr.jpg` a real example therefore reads 6120_057.jpg.
+You will need to adjust some code below if this structure will not fit your data, as the file name is used as a way to store important meta-data.

 ## Pre-processing